021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Life Legacy

-According to him, life legacy is a linkage between the past and the present.
+Life legacy is a linkage between the past and the present.
 It’s a feeling that you are building on top of something you have accomplished, acknowledging that certain experiences have a key role in shaping your past and current life.
-He says that life legacy can change over time; what’s really important is the magnitude of it, since the value of legacy may increase as people get older.
+Shintaro says that life legacy can change over time; what’s really important is the magnitude of it, since the value of legacy may increase as people get older.

-He then describes life momentum as the opposite of life legacy; it’s the connection of people’s current state -- who they are, what they are doing, and what they value -- to their future goals.
+Life momentum is the opposite of life legacy; it’s the connection of people’s current state -- who they are, what they are doing, and what they value -- to their future goals.
 When you have this meaningful goal and things that you want to do, you have the feeling that you are almost floating and fired up; that’s the feeling of life momentum.

 Life Momentum